Juan Alonso (footballer, born 1927)

 Juan Adelarpe Alonso (13 December 1927 – 8 September 1994), sometimes called Juanito Alonso, was a Spanish footballer who played as a goalkeeper for Real Madrid and was part of their European Cup victories in 1956, 1957 and 1958.
-He earned 2 caps for the Spain national football team.
+He earned two caps for the Spain national team.
 Alonso won the Ricardo Zamora Trophy during the 1954–55 season.
 At the end of his career he played a few matches for Real Madrid's second team, which then played under the name AD Plus Ultra in the second division.